 Anaerobic exercise such as weight training, sprints, or High Intensity Interval Training

-(HIIT) can burn nine time fat per calorie expended than can
+(HIIT) can burn nine times fat per calorie expended than

 a general conditioning period of several weeks is typically suggested

 to acclimate the body before higher intensities are introduced.

 recovery of approximately 4 minutes is suggested allowing